All applications will be processed through OTCAS. There is no supplemental application required by Elmhurst University.

 - A composite verbal plus quantitative score of 300 and a writing score of 4 are preferred.
 Lower scores do not exclude applicants from consideration, however; preference will be given to applicants with a minimum writing score of 4.

-*Note: It is the applicant’s responsibility to complete the GRE exam prior to the application deadline of Nov.
-30. To be considered for admission to the program, at the minimum, a self-reported score must be submitted to OTCAS by the application deadline.
+*Note: It is the applicant’s responsibility to complete the GRE exam prior to the application verification date of November 18, 2022.
+To be considered for admission to the program, at minimum, a self-reported score must be submitted to OTCAS by Nov.
+18.

 As prompted in the OTCAS application, you will be asked to address why you have selected OT as a career and how an Occupational Therapy degree relates to your immediate and long-term professional goals.
 Further, describing how your personal, educational, and professional background will help you achieve your goals.
 The personal statement should be uploaded to the documents tab in the supporting information section in the OTCAS application.
 An additional, supplemental personal statement is not required.